 A range of factors can affect how long benzo withdrawal will last, one of which is whether you’re coming off a short-acting or long-acting benzo.
 Short-acting benzos can stay in your body for up to two days, whereas long-acting forms can take as long as 10 days to leave the body.

 Other factors that affect the benzo withdrawal timeline include:

-Acute benzo withdrawal symptoms typically develop within three to five days after your last dose and last anywhere from five to 28 days.
+Acute benzo withdrawal symptoms typically develop within three to five days after your last dose, lasting anywhere from five to 28 days.
 Acute withdrawal is when the most severe of symptoms occur.
 This symptom severity reflects the state of imbalance present in the brain and body.
 The brain, especially, has to re-learn how to regulate GABA secretions without the help of benzos, which accounts for why symptoms can be so severe at this stage.

 Symptoms to expect during protracted withdrawal include:

-Ultimately, stopping benzo use can bring on excruciating physical and emotional symptoms.
-If you’ve become physically dependent or addicted to benzos, it’s all but impossible to stop taking them without some form of treatment support.
+Ultimately, stopping benzo use can bring on severe physical and emotional symptoms.
+If you’ve become physically dependent or addicted to benzos, it’s impossible to stop taking them without some form of treatment support.

 If you or a loved one are struggling with addiction to benzos or another substance and are seeking a New Jersey Detox, Connecticut Detox or a New York Drug Rehab, Ascendant is here to help.
 Benzo detox at Ascendant New York provides the medical and emotional support needed to make it through the benzo withdrawal process.
 This includes medication treatments, behavioral therapies, and relapse prevention training.
 Our outpatient rehab in New York also provides ongoing support and accountability for those newly sober.
 Not having the necessary treatment supports leaves you highly susceptible to relapse, which will only worsen the situation.

 Take the first step by calling Ascendant for detox right now.

 Last medically reviewed August 30, 2022